Icon-Newsletter-smaller

 • Late payment fee: 5% of the unpaid installment due or ₱300, whichever is higher

 CIMB offers one of the lowest personal loan interest rates in the Philippines.
 And if you do everything on your phone, you'll be glad to know that CIMB offers an all-digital personal loan application.
-Just launch your CIMB app, tap I need a personal loan and Apply now.
+Launch your CIMB app, tap I need a personal loan and Apply now.

 COMPARE NOW - CIMB Personal Loan